 - Perfect for winter: in the cooler months you want food that warms you from the belly out.
 This is the perfect recipe to do that as it is wholesome, nourishing and comforting.

-- Freezer friendly: this stew is perfect to whip up a big batch of, let cool then portion into containers for later use.
+- Freezer friendly: this flavorful lamb stew is perfect to whip up a big batch of, let cool then portion into containers for later use.
 It freezes and reheats exceptionally well.

 - Tastes even better the next day: as much as the stew gets cooked for a period of between 4 to 8 hrs and flavour is imparted during that time, it is often the case the next day bowl of leftovers tastes even better than the 1st day!
 No soggy or wilting vegetables here, rather thick, chunky and robust pickings that are suited to slow cooking.

 - Back to basics: this is the type of cooking that your Mum would have done growing up.
 Basic meat and vegetable combo without a lot of spice or fan fare.
+The perfect meal for cooler weather.
 A pretty straight forward and easy slow cooked lamb casserole with no bells and whistles.
 But, my friend there is a whole lot of yum in every mouthful 🥰!

 The photo below is to show you everything you need to make the recipe.
 Please refer to the printable recipe card for specific ingredient measurements as well as detailed instructions.